 A familiar sight to many SMEs, accounting systems play a key role in facilitating and monitoring a company’s lifeblood – financial transactions.

-You’ll find modules like general ledger, journal entries, accounts payable and receivables, billings, fixed assets etc. in a typical accounting software.
-From there, you can generate basic financial reports such as profit and loss statements, income statements and so forth.
+You’ll find modules like general ledger, journal entries, accounts payable and receivable, billings, fixed assets etc. in typical accounting software.
+From there, you can generate basic enterprise financial reports such as profit and loss statements, and income statements.

-By recording and integrating the financial aspects of a SME’s transactions, an accounting software gives users a snapshot of the company’s financial health at any point in time.
+By recording and integrating the financial aspects of an SME’s transactions, accounting software gives users a snapshot of the company’s financial health at any time.

-A good accounting software also ensures efficient, accurate financial and cost accounting in a SME.
-By integrating financial and cost accounting into a single system, this lets users carry out financial recording within one set of accounts, which in turn makes it easier to access the right information quickly.
+Good accounting software also ensures efficient, accurate financial and cost accounting in an SME.
+Integrating financial and cost accounting into a single system lets users perform financial recording within one set of accounts, making it easier to access the right information quickly.

-In comparison, trying to do this across multiple Excel spreadsheets runs the risk of inaccurate data entries and higher labour inefficiencies.
+In comparison, doing this across multiple Excel spreadsheets risks inaccurate data entries and higher labour inefficiencies.

-ERP software go far beyond what accounting software can offer.
-While an accounting system covers everything a SME needs for accurate and efficient financials, an ERP system covers a wide range of functionalities such as:
+The difference between using accounting software versus an ERP system is significant, as ERP software goes far beyond what accounting software can offer.
+While an accounting system covers everything an SME needs for accurate and efficient financials, an ERP system covers a wider range of functionalities, such as:

 A good ERP system should also easily integrate with other solutions like Point-of-Sales, e-Commerce, barcode or RFID scanners and so forth.
 More importantly, a good ERP system is designed to be scalable, so it can grow alongside your business.

-Which brings us to the value of having an ERP system in place.
-An ERP system draws data and transactions from a variety of business processes into centralised data warehouses.
+This brings us to the value of having an ERP system in place.
+An ERP system draws data and transactions from various business processes into centralised data warehouses.

-With this, users get a comprehensive, 360-degree enterprise-wide view across all sites, allowing them to easily analyse and manage day-to-day business operations – finance, inventory planning, budgeting, supply chain and more.
+With this, users get a comprehensive, 360-degree enterprise-wide view across all sites.
+This allows them to easily analyse and manage day-to-day business operations – finance, inventory planning, budgeting, supply chain and more.

-Subsequently, this enhanced visibility helps SMEs improve their sales timing, reduce stock wastage, detect deficiencies, and identify new opportunities to grow strategically.
+Subsequently, this enhanced visibility helps SMEs improve the timing of their sales, reduce stock wastage, detect deficiencies, and identify new opportunities to grow strategically.